swisskyrepo/HardwareAllTheThings/docs/firmware/firmware-reverse-engineering.md

 # Firmware Reverse Engineering

-### Summary

-* Loading bare-metal binaries into IDA
-* Loading bare-metal binaries into Radare2
-* Loading bare-metal binaries into Ghidra
-* ESPTool
-* nRF5x Firmware disassembly tools
-* Pure disassemblers
-* Simulating AVR

-### Loading bare-metal binaries into IDA
+## Loading bare-metal binaries into IDA

-Prerequisite:
+Requirements:

 * The **load address** is the address in memory that the binary is being executed from.
 * The **entry point** is the location within the binary where the processor starts executing.